MichaelJMerritt/Portfolio/README.md

     <img src="https://michaeljmerritt.github.io/Portfolio/Images/Stocks_Individual.jpg">
 </p>

-## 2. Simple Data Drill Down in Python
+## 2. Simple Data Drill Down Using Python

 I wanted to make it easier to set my fantasy football lineups each week, so I created a simple tool to compare any NFL team's offensive output vs any other team's defensive performance.